jmatth/RedditTagBot/README.md

 ## Dependencies
 [Python Reddit API Wrapper (PRAW)](https://github.com/praw-dev/praw)

-If you don't already have this, install it with `pip install praw`
+If you don't already have this, install it with `pip install praw`.

+PyYAML

+For processing config files.

-MongoDB
+MongoDB and pyMongo

 This is used to store information about posts that have already been processed by the bot.
 This both acts as a log, and prevents unneeded API calls by skipping any posts that have already been handled.

+To install all needed python modules, simply cd into the project directory and run `pip install -r requirements.txt`.

 ## Configuration
 Tagbot is configured with a single YAML file with two main sections: